 WELCOME.
 I’m a UK-based editor, journalist and published author – also a former Editor of Which Computer? magazine who launched and fronted the first business tv service for the Information Technology (IT) industry – The Computer Channel.
 Currently, I’m Group Editor for the leading industry title for the audio visual industry, the 50-year-old AV Magazine – and Electronics Weekly, which is 60 years old.
-You can reach me at email@example.com
+You can reach me on Linkedin.

 AV AWARDS: Traditionally, the evening of AV Magazine’s celebration is one night when the entire professional audio visual industry lets its hair down.
 I work with the evening’s host, various professional entertainers and awards presenters who have included Alun Cochrane, Russell Kane, David Baddiel, Adam Buxton, the magnificent Colin Murray and the late, sadly lamented, Sean Lock.

 ELEKTRA AWARDS: Another celebration of technical excellence is Electronics Weekly’s annual event which pulls the great and the good of the electronics industry into our regular Park Lane watering hole, the Grosvenor House.

 ROWING: My colleagues at Oxford Brookes University Boat Club are now operating a fabulous set of facilities for elite rowers at their boathouse on the River Thames at Cholsey.
 OBUBC has produced some of the best rowers in the world.
 The Club is a direct route to the British team and has the strongest undergraduate rowing squad in the country.
 Olympic gold medals have been won by Ben Hunt-Davis, Fred Scarlett and Rowley Douglas at Sydney, and Steve Williams at Athens and Beijing.